ViviLearns2Code/vivilearns2code.github.io/_posts/2018-11-11-getting-started-with-nlp-part-i.markdown

 ![word cloud][cloud]

 After these first insights, we can proceed with the actual sentiment analysis in the next blog post.
+The relevant code will be uploaded to [this repo](https://github.com/ViviLearns2Code/yelp-review).

 [^1]: Yelp documents their datasets [here](https://www.yelp.com/dataset/documentation/main)
 [^2]: For language identification, one possible library is [langid](https://github.com/saffsd/langid.py)
 [^3]: See [Yelp review scale](https://www.yelp.com/developers/display_requirements)
 [cloud]: {{"/images/adjective_cloud.png"}}
+[distplot]: {{"/images/token_distribution.png"}}
 [^4]: There are two token attributes `pos_` and `tag_`.
 The `pos_` attribute covers the [word type](http://universaldependencies.org/u/pos/) whereas the `tag_`attribute has more [detail](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html)